sanjucs/ml-tools/notes/dl/lora.md

 * Introduce adaptive layers in the model.
 * LoRA

-In LoRA, all the pretrained weights are made non-trainable and a new pair of low-rank matrices $LoRA A$ $LoRA B$ and  are introduced as trainable weights for selected modules.
+In LoRA, all the pretrained weights are made non-trainable and a new pair of low-rank matrices and are introduced as trainable weights for selected modules.

 ![LoRA](/notes/dl/assets/lora.png)